Robert Michaelis: Personal life

 Michaelis's father, Herman Michaelis, died at St Pancras in 1912.

-In 1913, at Hampstead, Michaelis married Phyllis le Grand, an actress, with whom he had starred in The Count of Luxembourg the year before, and their daughter Rosemary Evelyn Helene was born in March 1914.
+In 1913, at Hampstead, Michaelis married Phyllis Le Grand, the actress with whom he had starred in The Count of Luxembourg the year before.
+Their daughter Rosemary Evelyn Helene was born in March 1914.

 She later became a nurse and radiographer.
 Michaelis's mother, Marie, died in 1933, aged 78.
 Her address was 8, Eton Villas, South Hampstead, and she left an estate valued at £2,293.

 In 1940, Rosemary Michaelis married John A. Parsons in Somerset.
 Three grandchildren were born between 1943 and 1949.
 Michaelis died on 29 August 1965 at the Bristol Royal Infirmary, when his address was given as "Summerlands Nailsea", and he left an estate valued for probate at £7,051.
 His widow, Phyllis, survived him until 15 May 1981.